Earl K. Fernandes: Bishop of Columbus

+The cathedra at St. Joseph Cathedral with Fernandes' ecclesiastical arms.

 On April 2, 2022, Fernandes was appointed the 13th bishop of Columbus by Pope Francis.
 Fernandes was consecrated by Archbishop Dennis Schnurr, with Archbishop Pierre and Bishop Robert J. Brennan serving as co-consecrators, on May 31, 2022, at St. Paul the Apostle Church in Westerville, Ohio.
 Fernandes was the first Indian-American bishop to serve in the United States, as well as the first person of color to serve as bishop of Columbus.

 In July 2022, Fernandes assigned a diocesan priest to run the Newman Center of Ohio State University in Columbus.
 The Newman Center had been run by the Paulist Fathers for the past 65 years.
 According to the diocese, it took control of the center to align it more closely with the objectives of the diocese and to promote the addition of new Catholic lay organizations, including Opus Dei and Courage International.
 The Paulists then decided to leave the Newman Center completely.
 Previously, the Paulist Fathers-led ministry at the Newman Center featured "a year-round resident community of retirees and middle-aged adults with children."
 In 2024, the director of the OCIA program at the Newman Center recognized the new diocesan director's support of the OCIA program as accounting "for the pretty tremendous growth that’s happening there and the number of students who are being brought in."
 In a 2025 interview with Catholic World Report, Fernandes noted that he "took some heat" for assigning diocesan priests to run the chaplaincy, but noted that "it is bearing fruit.
 We’re seeing young men interested in becoming diocesan priests."

 In September 2023, Fernandes announced the closing of 11 parishes in Columbus due to low Mass attendance.The diocese experienced a notable growth in priestly vocations during Fernandes' episcopacy, more than doubling from 17 in 2022 to 37 in 2024.

 Fernandes is a fourth-degree Knight of Columbus, as well as a member of the National Catholic Bioethics Center in Philadelphia, Pennsylvania.